 As I've said before, I subscribe to a lot of blogs.
 One that I really like is call Wise Bread.
 They have several authors that all write about ways to be frugal.
 I noticed an article in my reader today about Geocaching.I like the idea she mentions about leaving American type swag when geocaching outside the US.
 I think I'll look for some "California" swag to leave on my travels.
 It also mentions Letterboxing and Orienteering.
 Here is the bit about Geocaching.
 You can read the entire article here....

 Another blast from the past!
-Look at this gem that was uncovered.
-The thank you notes!
-Enjoy!
-Feel free to leave a comment, or e-mail P.J. at hoohaablog [at] gmail.com.
+It’s that time of the year, so we’ll be getting festive with our weekly Snapshot Saturday posts throughout the month!
+Ho!
+Ho!
+Ho!
+The year was 1968… Feel free to leave a comment, or e-mail P.J. at hoohaablog [at] gmail.com.
 Also, please “Like” HooHaa Blog on Facebook!...

 Another blast from the past!
-Look at this sweet little mug.
-Who is it, you may ask?
-Well guess away and maybe somebody will get it right.
-Enjoy!
+Sticking with last week’s square (photo) theme, how about this one?
+Nice vest!
 Feel free to leave a comment, or e-mail P.J. at hoohaablog [at] gmail.com.
 Also, please “Like” HooHaa Blog on Facebook!...

 The Fifth Annual Spring Kickoff 2010 28 March 2010, 10:05 am